 What is the highest-rated axe throwing venue in New Jersey?

-Eight NJ venues hold a perfect 5.0-star Google rating: Bury the Hatchet Paramus, Bloomfield, Old Bridge, Freehold, and Cherry Hill, plus Clutch Shot (Pennsauken), Jersey Axe House (Nutley), Stumpy's Princeton, and Who Axe'd You (Lake Hopatcong).
+Nine NJ venues hold a perfect 5.0-star Google rating: Bury the Hatchet Paramus, Bloomfield, Matawan / Old Bridge, Freehold, and Cherry Hill, plus Clutch Shot (Pennsauken), Jersey Axe House (Nutley), Stumpy's Princeton, and Who Axe'd You (Lake Hopatcong).
+Stumpy's Fairfield sits just below at 4.9 with the highest review count (1,124) in the Stumpy's NJ network.

 Is there axe throwing near the Jersey Shore?